wayneleung555/GettingAndCleaningData/README.md

 ## 2. Extracts only the measurements on the mean and standard deviation for each measurement.
-### obtain index of columns of means or standard deviation
+### Obtain index of columns of means or standard deviation
 * names.Mean.SD.idx <- grep("mean|std", names(mergedData), ignore.case=TRUE)

 ### Columns with only mean and standard deviation